-The echoUAT meets the Minimum Operational Performance Standards of DO-282B Class B1S, and meets the performance requirements of TSO-C154c.
+The echoUAT meets the Minimum Operational Performance Standards of DO-282B Class B1S.
 It complies with the ADS-B Final Rule Technical Amendment, dated 2/9/2015, affecting 14 CFR 91.225 (b)(1)(ii) which permits ADS-B Out in the National Airspace System for devices meeting the performance requirements of TSO-C154c.
 Accordingly, when installed in accordance with the installation instructions of this guide, the device complies with the aircraft requirements of 14 CFR 91.227.